SITE MOST RECENTLY UPDATED on FRIDAY 28th APRIL 2017.

 For more information about Selly Oak Neighbourhood Police please see the LOCAL LINKS PAGE of this website.

 Christ Church Lunch Club, Toddler Group and Friday Coffee Mornings

-Activities for the WHOLE community!
+During school term time - activities for the WHOLE community!
 LUNCH CLUB is each Wednesday.
 TODDLER GROUP is each Monday and Thursday.

 COFFEE MORNING is each Friday.
 For further details please see or LINKS TO OTHER WEBSITES section below.

 Links to other websites

 This important section now has its own page.
 To see it please go to the LOCAL LINKS page.

 Click here for the latest Birmingham weather forecast from the BBC Weather Centre.